Solar & Energy Storage: Technology's Ultimate Symbiotic Relationship

 California’s main vehicle for encouraging customer-sited storage is the Self-Generation Incentive Program, which pays rebates based on energy storage capacity.
 Many of the rules for SGIP have been up in the air, and our organization and others have pushed for a functioning program that can encourage market transformation for energy storage.

-The $500 million SGIP budget is less than halfway subscribed for both residential and commercial project incentives.
+As of the fall of 2018, a little over $100 million of the SGIP budget remains.
+On September 27, 2018 Governor Brown signed Senate Bill 700 into law, which extends the program until 2025 and could add over $700 million to the program’s incentive budget.
 The program has steadily increased the number of storage projects as developers and manufacturers gain experience and work on soft cost issues.
 However, there are still significant barriers and untapped potential in this nascent market.
 We are working to break down interconnection, permitting and regulatory barriers and at the same time are working to create new opportunities within rate design, demand response, deferring grid upgrades, providing grid services, and creating new incentive programs.

 Storage Friendly Rates